PROSPECTUS & CONDITIONS OF AWARD

 3.2 The Foundation reserves the right to make no award.

-4.1 Candidates must be Australian citizens, have been resident in Australia for at least five of the last ten years, and be available for interview in Australia at the time of selection in mid-September 2013.
+4.1 Candidates must be Australian citizens, have been resident in Australia for at least five of the last ten years, and be available for interview in person at the time of selection in September 2014.

 5.2 The Selection Committee will take into account in the first place academic achievement, but also those qualities in candidates which Sir Robert Menzies held in high esteem.
 The qualities sought include: